thewca/wca-regulations/wca-regulations_2012.md

 ## Article G: Magic Solving {The following regulations also apply to differently named, like puzzles.)
 - G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below:
 - G2) Scrambling
     - G2a) The puzzle is not scrambled.
-[NOTE: ok, I'm really confused.
+[NOTE BY SARAH: ok, I'm really confused.
 If it's not scrambled, how does the competitor solve it?]
     - G2b) The puzzle is not covered by judge.
-[NOTE: why is this necessary?
+[NOTE BY SARAH: why is this necessary?
 Except for blindfolded, none of the puzzles are covered.]
 - G3) Inspection
     - G3a) There is no inspection phase.
 - G4) Starting the solve